waffle87/microdox/v2_guide.md

 - Notes: \
 \- This component is heat sensitive.
 Be cautious and work at a safe temp (~300c). \
 \- It is wise to test the LEDs as you solder then.
 Consider [soldering your controllers beforehand](https://github.com/waffle87/microdox/blob/master/v2_guide.md#microcontrollers). \
-\- The LED order is somewhat outlined [here](https://github.com/waffle87/qmk_firmware/blob/microdox_v2/keyboards/boardsource/microdox/v2/v2.c#L8-#L17).
+\- The LED order is somewhat outlined [here](https://github.com/qmk/qmk_firmware/blob/master/keyboards/boardsource/microdox/v2/v2.c#L8-#L17) and should be followed in order when building.
 1. Solder one pad. (it may be easier to solder all 4 pads before placing LED down when installing WS2812B LEDs)
 2. While holding LED with tweezers, reflow solder and place LED down on pad.
 3. Solder remaining pads.